denten-books/plain-text/2-chapter.md

 production of printed text.
 Semantic and decorative units on a page exist within a strict hierarchy, so familiar to us as to become almost invisible.
 No serious academic book will be typeset in cursive font, for example.
-But unless something out of the ordinary stands out, the reader will tend to gloss such inconsequential details of formatting in favor of content.
-A well designed book fades from view during reading.
+But unless something out of the ordinary attracts attention, the reader will tend to gloss the "inconsequential" details of formatting in favor of content.
+The material contexts of a well designed book fade from view during reading.

 For a few decades after the advent of magnetic storage media but before screen technology, the outward shape of the sign disappeared altogether.
 It is